yusronizza/risc/README.md

 ---

 ## 📝 License
-This project is licensed under the MIT License.
+This project is licensed under the GNU GENERAL PUBLIC LICENSE 3.0.
 See the LICENSE file for details.

 ---